jobenvil/seafile-docs/develop/web_api.md

 **Errors**

-* 403 Permission error, only administrator can perform this action
+* 403 Permission error(only administrator/repo-owner can perform this action).

 #### <a id="get-library-history"></a>Get Library History ###